 About KU Vertebrate Paleontology

-The KU Vertebrate Paleontology graduate program ranks third best in the nation (US News & World Report, 2022).
+The KU Vertebrate Paleontology graduate program ranks number one in the nation for public universities (US News & World Report, 2024 rankings).

 Its early history began with Samuel Williston, who eventually became the first dean of the School of Medicine.
 Williston taught many notable researchers.
 His students took influential positions all over the country (one of them even founded the Field Museum in Chicago).
 In particular, though, he mentored a man who would go on to became one of the world’s most celebrated paleontologists: Barnum Brown.